 Our next stop is the fun resort town of Lagos in Portugal’s famed Algarve region.
 Here we’ll spend an afternoon snorkeling and soaking up the sun on the pristine beaches, as well as take a sea kayaking tour of the grottoes and caves of its stunning coastal cliffs.
 You can even hike up to the lighthouse!

 Our first stop in Granada will be to explore the majestic Alhambra palace.
 We will learn about the history of the Moorish people who lived here for several centuries, and how they defended the city of Granada from the “reconquering” Spanish Catholics from this point.
 You’ll next have the chance to explore the Arab marketplace, where you can find all sorts of treasures, like spices, weavings, ornate lanterns, and carpets.
-We’ll see the tomb of the Catholic Monarchs who united Spain, enjoy a wonderful tapas dinner at a bodega, and top it all off with a massage and a soak in a traditional hammam, or Arab bath-house.
+This is just a preview of what the incredible Moroccan souks will be like!
+We’ll see the tomb of the Catholic Monarchs who united Spain, enjoy a wonderful tapas dinner at a bodega, and, to top it all off, you can even go for a massage and a soak in a traditional hammam, or Arab bath-house.

 Next, we’ll head up to Spain’s bustling capital, where you’ll get a sense of a more metropolitan Spanish lifestyle.
 We’ll explore the Puerta del Sol (and do some major shopping!), learn about the bullfights and beheadings in Plaza Mayor, and go to a churrería so good it’s even where the king enjoys his churros!
 You’ll gaze in awe at the massive Santiago Bernabéu soccer stadium, home to Real Madrid, and go for a fun rowboat ride in el Parque del Retiro, Madrid’s version of Central Park.
 We’ll see original works by Dalí and Picasso, including his masterpiece Guernica, and feast on a wonderful paella dinner.